dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-installing-the-github-application.md

 :::info Use Github On-Premise?
 This method will not work for On-Premise Github deployments.
 Please reference our [Importing a project by git url](docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-import-a-project-by-git-url#github) to setup your connection.
+This alternative method does not include the benefits mentioned above.
 :::

 ## Linking dbt Cloud to your GitHub account